Sanding a Teak Deck

 If the caulk seams are shallow and the teak planks are not thick enough to be recut deeper, then sand off proud caulking.
 This step will give the teak a light dressing.
 This sanded finish helps shed water a bit better, extending the deck life while determining a replacement plan.
 Keep in mind that weathered planks will continue to hold water on their surface, accelerating the decomposition process.

 Whether a teak deck is thick or thin, here is a way to gauge when to stop sanding:

 A noticeable color change occurs to the sanded teak.
 The original golden color returns while, at the same time, the teak in the grooves is still the weathered silver color.
 Watch the silver diminish while sanding.
 When it is gone, the deck is smooth – STOP SANDING!
+Wash the deck and check the seams.
 NOTE: A Professional move is to stop a little sooner, leaving a silver hint on the planks to avoid over-sanding.
-The last step is to thoroughly wash the deck to remove the residual mixture of teak and caulk dust.
+During the last step of thoroughly wash the deck to remove the residual mixture of teak and caulk dust.
 If well sanded and washed, the little bit of silvering will disappear.

 While sanding a teak deck, it is possible to discover that some deck areas are in good shape, while others have reached the end of their useful life.
 Teakdecking Systems often works with owners and captains to replace specific deck areas rather than replacing entire teak decks.
 When doing a partial replacement, the new decks will have a custom design to match the existing decks on the vessel.

 For questions about sanding, please contact our team of experts:

 dual action random orbital sander, how to sand teak decks, inspect teak deck, sanders, teak, teak caulk, teak caulking, teak deck, teak deck maintenance, teak deck repair, teak decking, teak decking systems, teak sand out, teak sanding, teak seams, Teakdecking Systems